 PTSD and other anxiety disorders can have a tremendous impact on a person's life, as well as the lives of family and friends.
 Fortunately, we are learning more about anxiety disorders every day.
-Yet, a lot of this information does not always reach the people who need it the most.
-I hope that this site may give you the information and hope you need to cope with and recover from your own or your loved one's anxiety disorder.

 Dr. Matthew Tull is a former writer for Verywell covering PTSD.
 He conducts research on anxiety disorders (specifically PTSD) and substance use problems.
 He has published extensively in these areas and is the recipient of grant funding from the National Institute of Drug Abuse of the National Institutes of Health.